 I have to confess that I watch the occasional Bachelor or Bachelorette season — it’s a guilty pleasure of mine.
 I don’t catch every season, but I started watching the latest Bachelorette this May.
 Right away I saw that one of the suitors did a peculiar headbang with a loud scream of “whaaboom.”
 Frankly, it hurt to watch.

 During my graduate training as a speech path, we learn about coup and contrecoup brain injuries.
-It refers to when your skull hits an object (for example, a windshield during a car crash) and the brain sloshes from front-to-back, hitting itself against the skull – and then back again.
+It’s been awhile since grad school (I graduated in 2006), but what I recall is just how damaging it is when your skull hits an object (for example, a windshield during a car crash) and the brain sloshes from front-to-back, hitting itself against the skull – and then back again.

 When I saw that guy do “the whaboom,” all I could think was the repeated shearing of his brain cells.
 I know that he is not hitting his head against an object, but his brain is still moving rapidly back-and-forth inside his skull.
 This can’t be good for a person’s long term brain health.